-5.4 Elementary Middle/High Level 2 - 3 Minimum Maximum Minimum Maximum 1 st Offense 1 day ISI 5 days OSS Saturday school / 3 10 days OSS and a days ISS hearing referral 2 nd Offense 10 days OSS and a hea aring referral 10 days OSS and a hearing referral recommendation of long-term recommendation of long-term suspension/expulsion suspension/expulsion 3 rd Offense + 10 days OSS and a hearing referral with a 10 days OSS and a hea ring referral with a recommendation of expulsion for 1 recommendation of expulsion for 1 calendar year calendar year

-Combination of local interventions, supports, and disciplinary response may be appropriate
+5.4 Elemer ntary Middle /High Level 2 - 3 MINIMUM MAXIMUM MINIMUM MAXIMUM 1 st Offense 1 day ISS and Local 10 days OSS and a Saturday school OR1 10 days OSS and a interventions hearing referral day ISS and Local hearing referral interventions 2 nd Offense 10 days OSS and a hearing ng referral 10 days OSS and a heari ng referral recommendation of long g-term recommendation of long g-term suspension/expulsion suspension/expulsion or assignment to the alternative school 3 rd Offense + 10 days OSS and a hearing ng referral with a 10 days OSS and a hearing referral with a recommendation of exp ulsion for 1 calendar recommendation of long-term year suspension/expulsion fo r 1 calendar year, or assignment to the altern native school for 1 calendar year Restorative prac Restorative practices are recommended to repair harm Contact Safety a Contact Safety and Security - Criminal charges may apply Notify the appro priate Associate Superinte ndent Combination of local interventions, suppor ts, and disciplinary resp oonse may be appropriate

-Bullets, BB'S, Paintball Pellets: Students may not possess ammunition, BB's, paint pellets, or CO2 cartridges.
+5.5 Bullets, BB'S, Paintball Pellets: Students may not possess ammunition, BB's, paint pellets, or CO2 cartridges.
 These items are disruptive to the function of the school and may pose a safety risk.

-5.5 Elementary Middle/High
+5.5 Elementary Mid Middle/High

-Level 1 - 2 Minimum Maximum Minimum Maximum
+Level 1 - 2 MINIMUM MAXIMUM MINIMUM MAXIMUM

 1 st Offense Administrative 3 days detention Administrative 3 days ISS

 Conference Conference

 2 nd Offense + 3 days detention 3 days OSS Saturday school 5 days OSS

 and/or 3 days ISS

-Combination o Combination of local interventions, supports, and disciplinary response may be appropriate
+Combination of Combination of local interventions, supports, and disciplinary response may be appropriate